by Dunya Dianne McPherson

 Today, I watch the dun-colored bunny, creature of compassion.
 Fog quells the fever of my realization.
 Ravenrock is a place of peace where truth erupts.
 Such a sword is solitude.
 It slices and I bleed.
 After, purged of pent up unseemliness, my soul unbinds.
 From my perch in the morning chair, a day sits before me unsculpted, fog covering over all but close steps, close minutes.
 The hand pump in the counter makes a ‘tuck’ sound, digesting water and air after the morning sluicing.
 My pen scratches.
 Silence.

-When I was young I was numb.
-Photos of me at that time show a beautiful young dancer, but that was mostly the outside.
-Now, riddled full of scars, I can feel.
-In my practice, I feel beautiful.
-Lines of motion arc through me.
-They feel beautiful, and I feel that movement sculpting beautiful forms in my flesh.
+When I was young I was externally beautiful but numb.
+Now, though I’m riddled with scars, I can feel.
+In my practice, lines of motion arc through me, sculpting beautiful forms in my flesh and I feel this beauty.
 Unearthly hoodoos.
 With age, we know more but knowing more doesn’t mean we can solve what is unsolvable.
 It certainly doesn’t mean being able to control what is uncontrollable.
 In age, we lose control.
 The time is gone.
 Just really gone…And losing control, or letting go of the impulse to control, is the central work of spiritual path.
 It is the out breath to every in breath.

 As the saying goes, Let That Shit Go.